Hungarian cuisine: Special occasions

 For Christmas, Hungarians have a fish soup called halászlé.
 Other dishes may be served, such as roast goose, roast turkey or roast duck, cabbage rolls (töltött káposzta).
 Pastry roll filled with walnut or poppy seed called (bejgli) is a usual Christmas food, and candies and sweets used to decorate the Christmas tree, such as szaloncukor are eaten during all Christmas, when everybody picks them and eats them directly from the tree.
-In some households, Lentil stew, also known as 'Lencse Fozelek', is consumed to bring good luck and health in the upcoming years.
+In some households, Lentil stew (lencse főzelék) is consumed to bring good luck and health in the upcoming years.